Screenprinting Labels for your unique projects

 3. Turn inside out and press.
 The label is now ready to be sewn into a seam.

-Sewing machine stitching the sides of a small fabric label — sewing the fold-in label closed before turning Finished fold-in label turned right side out and pressed — ready to be sewn into a garment seam
+Finished fold-in label turned right side out and pressed flat — ready to be sewn into a garment seam

 Easy to customise